Frequently Asked Questions

 1. What is your attendance policy?

 Out of courtesy, students should notify their instructor of any absence for any reason.
 However, prior notification does not exempt the student from payment.
 There will be no makeup lessons for private instruction or classes in cases of student absences.
 CCSM is committed to pay the instructor for the time you have scheduled; therefore, this policy is strictly enforced.
-If you anticipate a prolonged absence of more than 2 weeks, contact the CCSM office.
+If you anticipate a prolonged absence of 2 or more weeks, contact the CCSM office.
 With instructor approval we may adjust your account.

 If an instructor is absent, the lesson will be rescheduled at a mutually convenient time.
 Rescheduled lessons missed by the student will not be made up.